 Your executive summary should have a sound justification for the viability of your business.
 You should provide a few words on the competition and move on to sharing key competitive advantages.

 If possible, you can even tie your market opportunities with your competitive advantage to establish strong viability.

 Let’s say you sell eco-friendly packaging for businesses.
 You can have a few sentences in your market summary like-.

-“50% customers prefer product packaging that is biodegradable.
+“50% of customers prefer product packaging that is biodegradable.
 However, only 2 companies in the market sell eco-friendly packaging to businesses.
 Naturally, a large part of demand goes unmet, which our company can fill in successfully.”

 4. Include Crucial Financial Metrics